Book of the Earth: Part A

 In the beginning of this section, the sun god is enclosed by mummies at a burial mound called the Mound of Darkness.
 Above this mound, a solar barque is shown.
 Following this scene, Aker is depicted as a double sphinx. the solar barque is located between the entrance and the exit of the realm of the dead, with its stern side facing the exit.
 Below shows the resurrection of the corpse of the sun, which is a scene that typically occurs in royal sarcophagus chambers.
 A falcon head emerges from a sun disc, and the light is shown falling on the "mysterious corpse" which is lying down.
 In the next scene, twelve goddess, each representing an hour of the night, are depicted.
 Each goddess has the hieroglyph of a star and a hieroglyph of a shadow with a beaming disk above her.
 At the beginning of the fourth scene, a few of the mummies are enclosed within four large circles.
-In the fifth scene, a central god, who is thought to be Osiris, is surrounded by the corpses of Shu (Egyptian deity), Tefnut, Khepri and Nun.
+In the fifth scene, a central god, who is thought to be Osiris, is surrounded by the corpses of Shu, Tefnut, Khepri and Nun.
 The sixth scene, shows a pair of arms rising from the depths.
 A goddess called Annihilator stands up with her arms reaching to embrace a sun disc.
 The arms are supporting two praying goddesses named West and East in a reverse orientation.
 It is believed that the upper register of this part ends with a line containing a title of this work, though it is still unknown.

 The middle register begins with the solar barque again.
 It is towed by fourteen ram-headed gods with all of their bas.
 Next, a god stands in his cave, surrounded by twelve star goddesses who are extending discs to him.

 The following scene, which is scattered around the tomb of Ramesses VI, shows five burial mounds with a head and arms emerging from it.
 They are raised up in a gesture of praise.
 In the third scene, the birth of the sun is represented.
 This scene also occurs on the sarcophagus of Ramesses IV, but there is more detail and more story on that sarcophagus than in this scene.